shivamsekhri/data_analyst/Excel/readme.md

 The analysis aims to identify trends, evaluate campaign effectiveness, and support data-driven decision-making through detailed performance segmentation.

+# Purpose
+The purpose of this project is to evaluate the performance of Google and Facebook marketing campaigns by analyzing key metrics and segmenting data by subchannels and audience demographics.
+This analysis provides actionable insights to improve campaign efficiency, optimize ad spend, and enhance overall marketing strategies.

 # Features
 Performance Analysis: Analyzed marketing data by platform, subchannel, and audience age group to identify key performance drivers.
 Data Insights: Utilized Excel pivot tables and calculated fields to extract actionable insights,